Learn Python with Talk Python's 270 hours of courses

 31:38 That's a cool aspect of it.

-31:44 Also fetching data for Python and also do the similar for R packages.
+31:44 Also, fetching data for PyTi and also do the similar for the R packages.

-31:49 Yeah, and seeing how to get all available data on one place.
+31:49 And seeing how to get all the available data on one place.

-31:53 It also tries to fetch images or screenshots from the read-me's of the report stories that works for some.
+31:53 It also tries to fetch images or screenshots from the readmes of the repo storage.

-32:04 Less important on the scrapers, more on the visualizers probably, but still.
+32:04 Less important on the scrapers, more on the visualizers, probably.

 32:09 Yeah, definitely.